okaycodes/trial-repo2/README.md

 it will show changes such as those committed and those that haven't been.
 - type q to exit the difference prompt
 - merge a branch to the main using the git merge command.
+- normally merging is not done from local computer especially as git is used in collaboration work with others, on github you ought to make a pull request and have the code reviewed before it is merged.
+However, while working on a branch of master with others, you will likely want to or need to merge master to your branch so that your branch can be up to date with all the extant changes on master.
 - merge conflict can arise when main is being merged by multiple people working on different branches such that git cannot decide which codes to keep and which to delete
+- merging master to a branch is a common source for merging conflict as you might be changing a code in your branch that has previously been changed by another person working in the team since you last merged with master.
 - delete a branch using the git branch -d <branch name> command
-- import changes made from github to the local machine using the git pull command
+- import changes made from github to the local machine using the git pull command -